The Peterson’s Project

 In November 2018 GGIFT was awarded £40,000 by the Coastal Revival Fund for an updated condition report on the building.
 Buttress Architects (Manchester) carried out the survey and the report was completed by September 2019.
 Estimates for repairs ranged from £5 million (urgent works) to £11.5 million.
 Since the report was completed, Historic England has awarded North East Lincolnshire Council a further £30,000 (to be brought up to a total of £40,000 by GGIFT and Associated British Ports) for a detailed survey of the roof structures.

 In June 2020 GGIFT was successful in securing a £10,000 grant from the Digital Confidence Fund, administered by NLHF, to develop a website that showcases and brings together all the diverse elements within this exciting new Conservation Area.
-We will be working closely with members of the Kasbah Steering Group, made up of representatives from GGIFT, North East Lincolnshire Council, Associated British Ports and Historic England to create a one-stop digital destination for information about the heritage, current tenants and businesses, and the future of the Kasbah.
+We worked closely with members of the Kasbah Steering Group, made up of representatives from GGIFT, North East Lincolnshire Council, Associated British Ports and Historic England to create a one-stop digital destination for information about the heritage, current tenants and businesses, and the future of the Kasbah.
+The website went live on 20, July 2021.

 Grimsby Ice Factory: Options Appraisal